getgort/getgort.github.io/getting-started.md

 # Getting Started

-This guide will instruct you through the process of installing the Gort Controller.
+This guide will instruct you through the process of installing the Gort controller.

 The Gort controller is the core Gort service, which relays messages to and from the chat providers, manages relay command instructions, and exposes the REST administration API.